Dreaming381/Latios-Framework/Documentation~/Contributing.md

 -   All data types, enum values, and methods use PascalCase.
 -   All fields and properties use camelCase.
 -   Private fields and properties have an “m_” prefix.
--   Internal fields and properties also have an “m_” prefix if they are accompanied by public members.
+-   Internal fields and properties may also have an “m_” prefix if they are accompanied by public members.
 -   ECS tag components have a “Tag” suffix.
 -   ECS systems have a “System” suffix.